Towards Automated Identification of Violation Symptoms of Architecture Erosion: Results

-Moreover, we can observe the performance difference of ensemble classifiers with three word embeddings.
-In general, for the selected five ML models, the \textit{fastText} pre-trained word embedding model can achieve relatively better performance improvements on almost all the metrics compared with the models using \textit{word2vec} and \textit{GloVe}.
+In general, regarding the performance difference of ensemble classifiers with three word embeddings, among the selected five ML models, the \textit{fastText} pre-trained word embedding model achieves relatively better performance improvements on almost all metrics compared with the models using \textit{word2vec} and \textit{GloVe}.
 This finding affirms a similar observation in the result of RQ1.2.